alexanderguzhva/smalltopk/article/main5.md

 ## Integration with FAISS

-I've created a dedicated FAISS index and related facilities, which allow to be used for k-means purposes.
+`faiss/` directory contains a dedicated FAISS index and related facilities, which allow the library to be used for k-means purposes.
 As a result, it is possible to speed up training of `faiss::ProductQuantizer` and `faiss::ProductResidualQuantizer` quantizers and corresponding FAISS indices.

 The corresponding code can be found in `faiss/` directory.